-Rathian is a returning monster from the Monster Hunter series.
-It can be difficult for players who have just started playing Monster Hunter Rise since it has more attacks to watch out for.
+Rathian is a returning monster from the Monster Hunter series, but if you’ve just started playing Monster Hunter Rise then Rathian can be tricky to deal with since it has more attacks to watch out for.

 Rathian Resistances and Weaknesses